 Beech is a light coloured timber with a slightly pinkish cast and a tight, speckled grain.
 See also the Java wooden bed page

-Cherry has a smooth grain and a reddish/brown colour which deepens quite quickly.
+Cherry has a smooth grain and an initially pale reddish/brown colour which deepens quite quickly (the sample above is the deeper colour).
 Small areas of lighter colour sometimes occur.
 See also the Sonora wooden bed page.

 Pine can be clear lacquered, or stained and lacquered in a variety of colours.
 Please take a look at the Kobe bed.